Composite Joints and Connections

 - P Camanho, Faculdade de Engenharia, Universidade do Porto, Porto, Portugal

-- Stephen Hallett, Faculty of Engineering, University of Bristol, UK
+- Stephen Hallett, Professor in Composite Structures, Faculty of Engineering, University of Bristol, UK

 Part one discusses bolted joints whilst part two examines bonded joints.
 Chapters review reinforcement techniques and applications for composite bolted and bonded joints and investigate the causes and effects of fatigue and stress on both types of joint in various applications and environments.
 Topics in part one include metal hybridization, glass-reinforced aluminium (GLARE), hybrid fibre metal laminates (FML), glass fibre reinforced polymer (GFRP) and carbon fibre reinforced polymer (CFRP) composites.
 Topics in part two include calculation of strain energy release rates, simulating fracture and fatigue failure using cohesive zone models, marine and aerospace applications, advanced modelling, stress analysis of bonded patches and scarf repairs.